Luligu/matterbridge-shelly/README.md

 - CoIoT: the CoIoT (coap) service must be enabled in the settings of the device and the CoIoT peer must be mcast.
 If mcast is not working on your network put in the peer field the Matterbridge ipv4Address and port 5683 (e.g. 192.168.1.100:5683).
 Multicast may not work for all networks due to router or access poit configuration or network topology (I cannot help you on this, just check your router or access point configuration).
 If CoIoT is not configured correctly you will not receive any update from the device.

+For battery power devices:
+- only for the first time when you want to register them: check that enableMdnsDiscover and enableStorageDiscover are flagged in the plugin configuration.
+Restart matterbridge (the mdns discovery is active for the first 10 minutes) and awake each device you want to register.

 ## How to install

 On windows: